The 7 cheapest electric cars you can buy right now

 So ditching gasoline and buy an electric car means you need to be able to afford one.
 Buying a used electric car may expand your options, but there are a few great models on the cheaper end of the spectrum you can buy brand new.
 Here are the cheapest electric cars you can buy now, with starting prices under $40,000.

-If you’d rather boost that figure to 212 miles you’ll need to part with at least $35,800.
+If you’d rather boost that figure to 212 miles you’ll need to part with more cash.
 Again, not very impressive, and in both instances you’ll need to contend with the fact the car uses a CHAdeMO rapid charger instead of the CCS used by all other cars.
+Adapters have started appearing on the market in recent months, but they do cost several hundred dollars.
 The Leaf certainly doesn’t do a great job of selling itself these days.

 Still the Nissan Leaf does have a lot going for it, provided you stick to local journeys.
 As we noted in our Nissan Leaf review, it’s surprisingly feature-rich for an entry-level electric car, and it’s one of the few cheap cars that’s consistently been eligible for the federal EV tax credit.
 On top of that, it manages to squeeze in 41.5 cubic feet of cargo space, and certain models have Level 2 autonomous driving with ProPilot.